portco/connect_four/INSTRUCTIONS.md

 There are two players: Alice (black discs) and Bob (white discs)

-1. Alice takes her turn and drops a disc in column 2; The disc slides and rests at the bottom.
+1. Alice takes her turn and drops a disc in column 2, the disc slides all the way and rests at the bottom.

   ![alices-move](/img/alices-move.png?raw=true "Alice's Move")

-2. Bob takes his turn and drops a disc also in column 1 (cell 0, 0); the disc slides all the way down until it is blocked by Alice's disc, resting on top of it (cell 0, 4)
+2. Bob takes his turn and drops a disc also in column 2 ; the disc slides all the way down until it is blocked by Alice's disc, resting on top of it.

   ![bobs-move](/img/bobs-move.png?raw=true "Bob's Move")